 Come and join GenerationTusk for Christmas Drinks Gone Wild at the Maddox Gallery Westbourne Grove, London, showcasing the superb David Yarrow “Pride Rock” Exhibition.
 Plus, there will be a fantastic Christmas Draw with amazing prizes to be won; drinks and nibbles included.

 GenerationTusk is a group of committed next generation supporters with a real drive to promote conservation across Africa.
-It is run by a small committee, keen to organise events with the mission of raising vital funds for projects supported by Tusk and determined to spread awareness of the challenges facing Africa’s people, habitat and wildlife today.
+It is run by a small committee of young professionals, keen to organise events with the mission of raising vital funds for projects supported by Tusk and determined to spread awareness of the challenges facing Africa’s people, habitat and wildlife today.

 We aim to create a strong community of next generation conservationists who are committed to raise funds for Tusk’s projects across Africa.

 We very much look forward to see you at our upcoming events!